FAIRiCUBE/data-requests/README.md

 ### Drosophila Use Case: Occurrence Cube

+Corresponding data request issue: missing.

-[Corresponding data request issue](issues/86): [GBIF data](https://www.gbif.org/dataset/search?q=) are requested through [this data-request](issues/71).
+[GBIF data](https://www.gbif.org/dataset/search?q=) are described in [this issue](issues/71).
 Our sister project B-Cubed, with GBIF as partner, will provide selected data.

 #### Datacube Structure